 - A letter from your native country’s sports association must include the association’s name and contact information.
 It must also include your name and position, job duration with the organization, duties, and salary.

-How to Apply for a Cultural Visa to France
+How to apply for a vultural visa to France

 - Complete the application.